Day 1- September 1, Thursday

-Arrival in Bastia on the northeast coast and transfer to charming 4-star boutique hotel a short drive from Bastia , a former 18th century farmhouse in the verdant countryside where we will be staying for our first three nights.
+Arrival in Bastia on the northeast coast and transfer to your 4 star hotel overlooking the Med where we will be staying for our first three nights.

-Tonight, after a rest, we’ll dine at our lovely hotel on fresh Mediterranean influenced food.
+Tonight, after a rest, we’ll meet and greet over cocktails in the gardens of our 4 star hotel by the sea followed by dinner on fresh Mediterranean influenced food.

 This morning, we’ll take a sensory stroll in a Botanical Garden dedicated to aromatic plants and flowers from across the Mediterranean basin.
 This island is famous for its unique grouping of herbs and plants that grow wild in the countryside called maquis, which we’ll learn all about during our walk.

 After a drive along the coastal road, your next stop is the the birthplace of Christopher Columbus, Calvi.
 You will be in for a special treat; a tasting of the traditional tasty canistrelli biscuits, typically made with almonds, lemons and either wine or Pastis at an artisinal biscuit shop.